Stop Resetting My Apps overview

 How it works

 Stop Resetting My Apps was designed to be straight forward and does not require any expertise.
 You just need to click or tap the tile of the built-in app you want to block.
 To unblock an app, just click or tap its tile again.
-Changes are immediately applied.
+Changes are instantly applied.

 When an app is blocked, it can not be set as the default app for any file extension or protocol.
 Stop Resetting My Apps will then display an icon overlay over that app's tile, allowing you to easily identify which apps are currently blocked.